Faith: Practice isn’t one size fit all

 I’ve known people to have an almost abusive relationship with faith.
 They cling to it to run away from something else.
 It almost seems that they can’t wait for judgment day, as a means to end their suffering.
 Rather than having actually found the relief that comes with a relationship with our savior.

 Yes, Jesus, is the truth, the light, and the way.
 I am fortunate to have found my faith, and how it works for me.
-I bet if you ask anyone else who is zealous about their faith, they would say that same.
-I am not here to examine the hearts of man, but to serve a Christ served.
-I don’t support foreign missions or conversion commissions.
+I bet if you ask anyone else who is zealous about their faith, they would say the same.
+I am not here to examine the hearts of man, but to serve as Christ served.
+Furthermore, I don’t support foreign missions or conversion commissions.

 I believe that the work of Christ begins with those who choose him and that it’s up to us to create a place that truly reflects his heart for others who choose him to walk into.